brimdata/zed/docs/language/operators/README.md

 #### Example #5 - Streamed input

-In addition to named files and Pools as we've used in the prior exampls, Zed is also intended to work on streams of data.
+In addition to named files and Pools as we've used in the prior example, Zed is also intended to work on streams of data.
 Here we'll combine our file sources into a stream that we'll pipe into `zq` via stdin.
 To separate the respective inputs before sorting, we use `has()` to identify the left and right sides.